nubenum/LogAggregator/README.md

 # LogAggregator

 LogAggregator is an Eclipse Plugin that allows you to view a lot of separate log files in one unified, chronological view.
+It is particularly suited if you have got multiple different log files that partly contain identical entries and/or you have got similar types of log files from different locations e.g. from a distributed system with multiple hosts.
+It will also pull together rotated logs.

 ![Screenshot](screenshot.png "Screenshot")

 ## Install
 Install and update this plugin directly from the p2 repository: